 Apparently, if you can't get buttermilk you can use milk soured with the juice of a lemon.

-- No need to knead dough or leave it to rise/prove etc.
+No need to knead the dough or leave it to rise or prove.

-- Shape dough into ball then flatten into a circle about an inch deep.
+Shape the dough into a ball, then flatten into a circle about an inch deep.

-- I’ve taken to slicing parallel lines across the top with a sharp knife at two angles to form diamonds.
-Not traditional for soda bread but I like it more than the more traditional quartering.
+I've taken to slicing parallel lines across the top with a sharp knife at two angles to form diamonds.
+Not traditional for soda bread but I like it more than traditional quartering.

-- Bake for 20 minutes in pre-heated oven at 210 (fan assisted) or 230 (non-fan).
-(If you don’t like a very slightly moist and dense bread, which I do, leave it in a couple of minutes longer).
+Bake for 20 minutes in a pre-heated oven at 210c (fan assisted) or 230c (non-fan).
+If you don't like a very slightly moist and dense bread, which I do, leave it in a couple of minutes longer.